ansible/ansible/docsite/latest/rst/playbooks_environment.rst

 .. versionadded:: 1.1

 It is quite possible that you may need to get package updates through a proxy, or even get some package updates through a proxy and access other packages not through a proxy.

-Occasionally a script you might wish to call may also need certain environment variables set.
+Or maybe a script you might wish to call may also need certain environment variables set to run properly.

 Ansible makes it easy for you to configure your environment by using the 'environment' keyword.
 Here is an example::